AlecAivazis/bwl/supressionRoom.md

-# Vael Trash / Supression Room
+# Trash after Vael / Supression Room

 Once vael is dead, the next target is the infamous Supression Room.
 Before the raid can enter the gauntlet, there is some trash they must go through.